0xMiden/miden-client/docs/external/src/rust-client/features.md

 The Miden client enables users to interact with the Miden network.
 This includes syncing with the latest blockchain data and managing account information.

+__Note transport__ The client also supports connectivity with the Miden Note Transport network for the exchange of private notes (end-to-end encryption coming soon).

 ### Account generation and tracking

 The Miden client provides features for generating and tracking accounts within the Miden rollup ecosystem.
 Users can create accounts and track their transaction status.